 Short Hair Made My Make Up Game Strong

-I've always been extremely comfortable wearing short hair, the only difference now is that I am getting older, my weight and facial features have changed.
-Back in 2013, I probably took the most off ever, I had an extreme high undercut leaving just a a couple of inches on top of my head and my sides were razor clean fading up to a "1" on the clippers ( trust me it was very clean, skin clean ) At that time I was weighing in approx. 92lbs with no curves to my body; I can see why my friends would joke about me being a confused " girl " or " boy" .
-I got hid on by more women, actually by only women; I was non existent when it came to men.
-I would get the occasional compliment here and there, giving me more credit on being able to rock the short hair rather a IG exchange.
-I did attract a lof of creative / industry people who wanted to photograph / film me ( which was always nice as it gave me a boost of confidence ) It really didn't bother me if men weren't too interested.
-Meh..
-I'm comfortable in my skin more than I have ever been before ( read more here )
+I've always been extremely comfortable wearing short hair.
+As I am aging gracefully, my weight and facial features have changed.
+I probably took most of my hair off in 2013.
+I had an extreme high undercut leaving just a a couple of inches on top of my head and my sides were razor clean fading up to a "1" on the clippers ( trust me it was very clean, skin clean ) At that time I was weighing in approx. 92lbs and did not have much curves to my body; which led my friends joking about calling me a confused " girl " or " boy".
+I was approached by more women, actually to think of it by only women; I was non existent when it came to men.
+I would get the occasional compliment here and there, giving me more credit on being able to rock the short hair rather a phone number exchange ( I'm old school ) .
+It never bothered me that men weren't digging the look.
+I am extremely comfortable in my skin more than I have ever been before ( read more here ) Although, I did attract a lof of creative / industry people who wanted to photograph / film me ( which was always nice as it gave me a confident )

 It was only then did I really step up my makeup game!
 Shaving my head has been the best thing that has happened to my career.

 What do you do when you want to feel more beautiful?
 What inspires you?